manzaigit/manzaigit.github.io/ai/ai-datascience.md

 * should think before coding, need a standardised way to do things
 * plan data structures properly, think about what you might possibly need
 * easier to standardize data than to code for each scenario
+* Watch out for python package version! need to update

 After all, machine learning only plays a small part